Adam NZ Play Award: Adam NZ Play Award recipients and runners ups

 2008: Ninna Tersman for Fucking Parasites.
 This was work-shopped in London, directed by Lorae Parry with script advisor Tanika Gupta.

 2009: Pip Hall for The 53rd Victim won the New Play Award.
 The 53rd Victim, and Sketch by Kate Morris were also selected for rehearsed public readings as part of the Aotearoa Playwrights Conference New Writing / New Producing Forum at the Auckland Festival.

 2010: Stuart Hoar for Pasefika.
 The Best Play by a Māori Playwright: Whiti Hereaka for Te Kaupoi.
 Special Prize for a Woman Playwright: Fiona Samuel for The Liar's Bible.
-Special Prize for an Auckland Playwright:Thomas Sainsbury for The Canary.
+Special Prize for an Auckland Playwright: Tom Sainsbury for The Canary.

 2011: Arun Subramaniam for Hero.
 Runners-up: Courtney Meredith for Rushing Dolls and Georgina Titheridge for Sliderhands.
 Best Play by a Pasifika Playwright: Maureen Fepulea'i for e ono tama'i pato.
 Best Play by a Māori Playwright: Whiti Hereaka for Rona and Rabbit on the Moon.
 Best Play by a Woman Playwright: Georgina Titheridge for Sliderhands and Courtney Meredith for Rushing Dolls.
 The Play Press submission to Susan Smith Blackburn Prize: Georgina Titheridge for Sliderhands.
 Special Mention (Playmarket & Circa sponsored reading): Joe Musaphia for Problems.
 PumpHouse Theatre Prize for an Auckland Playwright: Margot McRae for Fools' Paradise.

 2012: Mitch Tawhi Thomas for his play Hui, which also won Best Play by a Māori Playwright.
 Runners-up: Dawn Cheong for Remnants of the Silk Maker's Ghost and Philip Braithwaite for White City.
 Best Play by a Woman playwright and The Play Press choice for the Susan Smith Blackburn prize: Dawn Cheong for Remnants of the Silk Maker's Ghost.
 Best play by a Pasifika playwright: Jonathan Riley for Makigi.
 PumpHouse choice for their 2 week development season: Pip Hall for Ache.